marcparadise/sqeache/README.md

 Coming Real Soon Now.
 You'll need postgresql installed.

 REPL and Doing Stuff By Hand
 -----------------------------
-Take a look at app.config and `sqeache_data.erl`, and make a DB and user that matches on your local postgresql.
+Take a look at sys.config  and make a DB and user that matches on your local postgresql.
 You'll also need to make a table as follows, and make sure that the user from app.config has full access to all sequences and tables in the DB:

      create table users (id serial, name varchar(255), email varchar(255), flag1 boolean, created_at timestamp, CONSTRAINT "users_pkey" PRIMARY KEY ("id"))